Jacob-Lord/Jacob-Lord/README.md

 - 👋 Hi, I’m @Jacob-Lord a Computer Science student in the process of achieving his Bachelor's degree.
 - 👀 I’m interested in problem-solving and learning new things.
-- 🌱 I’m currently focused on learning about networks and probability.

 <!---
 Jacob-Lord/Jacob-Lord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.